 * This is syllabic alphabet in which each consonant has two forms, one with an inherent /a/ (first series) and one with an inherent /o/ (second series)

 * Vowels are indicated using either separate letters or diacritics, which written above, below, in front of, after or around consonants.
-The pronunciation of the vowels depends on whether a consonant they are attached to is of the first or second series.
+The pronunciation of the vowels depends on whether a consonant they are attached to is of the first or second series.* All consonants have a subscript form which is used to write the second consonant of a cluster.

 * In a Khmer text there are no spaces between words, instead spaces indicate the end of a clause or sentence.